-Activity type Assessment criteria Assessment methods Weight in the final grade Course The written exam evaluates the understanding of the information presented in classes and the ability to apply this knowledge.
-Evaluation is performed through written examination.
-60% (E) The activity in class evaluates the active involvement of the students in the teaching process and their participation to the discussions, debates and other class activities during the entire semester.
+Activity type Assessment criteria Assessment methods Weight in the final grade Course The written exam evaluates the Evaluation is performed through 60% (E) understanding of the information presented written examination. knowledge.
+The activity in class evaluates the active involvement of the students in the teaching process and their participation to the discussions, debates and other class activities during the entire semester.
 Evaluation is performed through a very short tests.
-10% (AC) Laboratory Laboratory assessment evaluates the Evaluation is performed through 25% (C) Project practical abilities obtained by the students.
-Through project assignments the students have the opportunity to develop their skill in applying the notions, concepts and methods presented in class. written exam and project assessment.
-25% (P) Minimum standar d of performance: Graduation requir ement: M≥5, final mark M=0.4E+0.25C+0.25 P+0.1AC
+10% (AC) Laboratory Laboratory assessment evaluates the Evaluation is performed through 25% (C) Project practical abilities obtained by the students. written exam and project 25% (P) Through project assignments the students assessment. applying the notions, concepts and methods presented in class.
+Minimum standard of performance: Graduation require ement: M≥5, final mark M=0.4E+0.25C+0.25 P+0.1AC